ingestevezaquino/ConfirmationServiceDemo/README.md

 ## How do I run this?

+Run command:

-Run docker-compose up --build command, then wait until all services are available.
+> docker-compose up --build

+Then wait until all services are available.

 Once all microservices are running, go to this URI:

 * http://localhost:8000/hanfire/

-Here you will be redirected to a dashboard where you can track processes that are running as Jobs.
+This will open a new tab with a job's dashboard.
+Here, you can track scheduled processes.

+## NOTE

+Frontend communication with backend has not been resolved yet.
+Even though, it's running inside a container and share same network with microservices, it does not resolve docker dns automatically.